What is a Football Accumulator and How Does it Work?

 Acca Insurance Explained

-Acca insurance is a promotion different bookmakers have for more loyal punters that give them something back if they are let down by one team or a freak anomaly, so they will feel some reward in the end.
+Acca insurance is a promotion offered by different bookmakers to more loyal punters, giving them something back if they are let down by one team or a freak anomaly, so they will feel some reward in the end.

 Tips and tricks to get the most out of your football accumulator